rcarrata/ns-apps/README.md

-## Demo 3 - Securing your Egress Traffic within your apps with Egress IPs using GitOps
+# Demo 4 - OpenShift Network Visualization and Securization with Advanced Cluster Security for Kubernetes